06 August 2025

 Pause.

 15 January 2025: Incorrect statement there, sorry!
 The problem Einstein is pointing out is that in order to use The Big W as the number of complexions in the entropy formula S = k*log(W), the complexions must be equally weighted, i.e., each must "be equally probable on the basis of statistical considerations."
-This is something Planck didn't address, but he did accomplish it without being aware of it. \But in following Boltzmann's statistical method as presented in Boltz's 1877 paper relating the entropy and the probability of all the "state distributions" of imaginary discrete kinetic energy elements distributed among gas molecules, Planck, like Boltzmann, actually used Bose-Einstein statistics, long before its significance in physics was discovered.
-Einstein didn't realize that all complexions are equally probable under the "statistical considerations" used by Boltz and Planck, which were (are) Bose-Einstein considerations.
-A bit of irony in that, and also in Boltzmann being the physicist who first used B-E statistics but is known for Maxwell-Boltzmann statistics.
+This is something Planck didn't address, but he did accomplish it without being aware of it.
+In following Boltzmann's statistical method as presented in Boltz's 1877 paper relating the entropy and the probability of all the "state distributions" of imaginary discrete kinetic energy elements distributed among gas molecules, Planck, like Boltzmann, actually used Bose-Einstein statistics, long before its significance in physics was discovered.
+Einstein didn't realize that Plank's complexions are equally probable under the "statistical considerations" used by Boltz and Planck, which were (are) Bose-Einstein considerations.
+A bit of irony in that, and also in Boltzmann being the physicist who first used B-E statistics but being known eponymously for Maxwell-Boltzmann statistics.

 Unpause.